 Where: The University of Texas at San Antonio (UTSA) Student Union

 The event seeks to provide participants with insight into planning, preparedness and resilience best practices for the academic community.
-Because emergency planning involves a team of individuals from across an institution, we recommend a team of three (3) to five (5) senior leaders representing various functions (i.e. public safety, security and law enforcement, academic affairs, student life, communications, etc.) attend from each institution.
+Because emergency planning involves a team of individuals from across an institution, we recommend a team of five (5) to seven (7) senior leaders representing various functions (i.e. public safety, security and law enforcement, academic affairs, student life, communications, etc.) attend from each institution.
 Participants also will include representatives from federal departments and agencies that support campus resilience.

-Registration for the 2018 National Seminar and Tabletop Exercise will open in late June.
+Registration for the 2018 National Seminar and Tabletop Exercise is now open.
 Space is limited to the first 400 participants.
 The Save the Date and Frequently Asked Questions are available here.

 Previous NTTX Events